SIXTEEN

 Keep 'em up.
 I like it better that way."
 Driscoll poked him in the stomach with the pistol's muzzle.

 "What's up?"
-Louie asked calmly, for showing panic to Driscoll was like chumming guts to a shark.
+Louie asked calmly, showing panic to Driscoll was like chumming guts to a shark.

 "That's what I want to know."
 Driscoll roughly jabbed the 9mm into the producer's gut again.
 "I've been callin' you all day.”

-"The battery in my cellular died," Louie said amicably, as Driscoll frisked him for the phone, which he switched on, and put to his ear.
-Hearing the dial tone, he said, "It's workin' fine now."
+"The battery in my phone died," Louie said amicably, as Driscoll frisked him for the Nokia, which he switched on, and put to his ear.
+"It's workin' fine now."

 Louie shrugged and Driscoll tossed the phone into the bushes bordering the driveway.

-"Were you tryin' to not pay what you owe me and Frank?"
+"Were you tryin' to stiff me and Frank?”

 "So let me guess.
 You don't have my money.”